 As with any class an amount of time at least equivalent to two times the credit hours is expected to be performed for homework and labs.
 Please allot sufficient time for homework.

 Homework will be assigned each week including the first week.

 Evaluation of student performance is to be based on:

 Unannounced quizzes and homework will account for approximately 25% of the semester grade.
-Homework consists of essays that are to be written in standard English format and problem sets.
+Homework consists of problem sets.